Pavin Smith Player Props: Diamondbacks vs. Braves

-Pavin Smith -- with a slugging percentage of .444 in his past 10 games, including three home runs -- will be in action for the Arizona Diamondbacks versus the Atlanta Braves, with Charlie Morton on the mound, on June 2 at 9:40 PM ET.
+Pavin Smith -- with an on-base percentage of .268 in his past 10 games, 65 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks against the Atlanta Braves, with Spencer Strider on the hill, on June 3 at 10:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Rockies.
+In his most recent game he had a hitless performance (0-for-3) against the Rockies.

 Pavin Smith Game Info & Props vs. the Braves